DeluxeHust/Project-I-Java-Web-JSP-MVC/README.md

 -------------------------------------------------------------------
 To run this Project:
-- add these libraries (I've added it to the folder /library ) :
+- add these libraries (I've put them into folder /library ) :
  + commons-fileupload-1.3.jar
  + commons-io-2.5.jar
  + dsn.jar